AdamWongCH/analytics-thinking/12-Prescriptive Analytics (Extension)/lesson.md

 ### Trade-offs

-Choosing one action means not choosing another
+Choosing one option means not choosing another

+* prioritising one student excludes another
+* focusing on high risk may ignore easier wins

 ---